Have you ever wondered what making money from your crafts would be like? In this article, I will show you how to sell art online in 5 easy steps.

 A group of people was asked if they had set goals.
 They were also asked if they had written goals and plans to accomplish their vision.

 After a ten-year study, the results showed that 13 percent of the people had goals but did not have them written down.
-Those people earned twice the amount of money as the people who did not set goals.
+Those people earned twice as much money as those who did not set goals.

-The people who had written their goals down earned ten times more money than the people who did not set goals and the people who had goals but did not write them down.
+The people who had written their goals down earned ten times more money than those who did not set goals and those who had goals but did not write them down.
 Only three percent of the people had written goals.

-Writing down your business goals and having a plan is well worth your time if you want your income to increase.
+Writing down your business goals and having a plan is worth your time if you want your income to increase.
 Before you do anything, write down your goals and set up a plan to achieve them.
-Your goals will constantly be changing, and you will want to view them and address them regularly.
+Your goals will constantly change, and you will want to view them and address them regularly.

 Now you are motivated to write your goals.